-The Instrument Flight Procedure (IFP) process (see Figure I-2-4-1) encompasses the acquisition of data, design and promulgation of procedures.
-It starts with compilation and verification of the many inputs and ends with ground and/or flight validation of the finished product, and documentation for publication.
+The IFP process (see Figure I-2-4-1) encompasses the full process from initiation to publication/promulgation of procedures and includes the continuous maintenance of the procedure as well as periodic review.
 The elements of the process encompass enablers, constraints, output, and post-publication feedback for the procedure under consideration.
-The IFP process should be followed both for original procedure designs and periodic reviews of existing IFPs.